World War II in Yugoslavia: Aftermath

 On 15 May, Tito had placed Partisan forces in Austria under Allied control.
 A few days later he agreed to withdraw them.
 By 20 May, Yugoslav troops in Austria had begun to withdraw.
 On 8 June, the United States, the United Kingdom, and Yugoslavia agreed on the control of Trieste.
 On 11 November, parliamentary elections were held in Yugoslavia.
 In these elections the communists had an important advantage because they controlled the police, judiciary and media.
 For that reason the opposition did not want to participate in the elections.
 On 29 November, in accordance with election result, Peter II was deposed by communist dominated Yugoslavia's Constituent Assembly.
 On the same day, the Federal People's Republic of Yugoslavia was established as a socialist state during the first meeting of the Yugoslav Parliament in Belgrade.
-Josip Broz Tito was appointed Prime Minister.
+Tito was appointed prime minister.
 The autonomist wing in the Communist Party of Macedonia, which dominated during World War II, was finally pushed aside in 1945 after the Second Assembly of the ASNOM.

 On 13 March 1946, Mihailović was captured by agents of the Yugoslav Department of National Security (Odsjek Zaštite Naroda or OZNA).
 From 10 June to 15 July of the same year, he was tried for high treason and war crimes.
 On 15 July, he was found guilty and sentenced to death by firing squad.

 On 16 July, a clemency appeal was rejected by the Presidium of the National Assembly.
-During the early hours of 18 July, Mihailović, together with nine other Chetnik and Nedić's officers, were executed in Lisičji Potok.
+During early 18 July, Mihailović, together with nine other Chetnik and Nedić's officers, were executed in Lisičji Potok.
 This execution essentially ended the World War II-era civil war between the communist Partisans and the royalist Chetniks.

 War crimes and atrocities

-War crimes and atrocities against the civilian population was prevalent.
+War crimes and atrocities against the civilian population were prevalent.
 Non-combat victims included the majority of the country's Jewish population, many of whom perished in concentration and extermination camps (e.g. Jasenovac, Stara Gradiška, Banjica, Sajmište, etc.) run by the client regimes or occupying forces themselves.

 The Ustaše regime in Croatia (mostly Croats, but also Muslims and others) committed genocide against Serbs, Jews, Roma and anti-fascist Croats.
 The Chetniks (mostly Serbs, but also Montenegrins and others) pursued genocide against Muslims, Croats and pro-Partisan Serbs, and the Italian occupation authorities instigated ethnic cleansing (Italianization) against Slovenes and Croats.
 The Wehrmacht carried out mass executions of civilians in retaliation for resistance activity (e.g. the Kragujevac massacre and the Kraljevo massacre).
 SS Division "Prinz Eugen" massacred large numbers of civilians and prisoners of war.
 Hungarian occupation troops massacred civilians (mostly Serbs and Jews) during a major raid in southern Bačka, under the pretext of suppressing resistance activities.

 During and after the final stages of the war, Yugoslav communist authorities and Partisan troops carried out reprisals against those associated with the Axis.